The ache for home lives in all of us. The safe place we can go as we are and not be questioned.

 It was very hard to leave.

 There were a lot of tears shed and doubts expressed, but I eventually pulled on my big-girl panties and made the move.
-It was time to evaluate what I’d learned and how it fit with the needs of the others in my life.
+It was time to evaluate what I’d learned and how it fit with the needs of the people in my life.

 This morning’s bike ride was my attempt at reconnecting with the city I used to love.